agisolfi/airfoil_design/README.md

 # Optimization of Airfoil Design
 ## Background
 In my pursuit of teaching myself aerospace topics, I came across airfoils in the context of lift and drag.
-An airfoil is a 2D cross-section of a curved flight geometry, most commonly a wing, that is deisgn n to generate lift and allow a vehicle to interact with the air.
-Although a seemingly simple concept, the question of how to design the curvature of this geometery for optimal lift to drag ratio presents an interesting optimization problem.
-Realistically this problem is more convoluted, as maximzing lift to drag can hae a negative impact on stability and speed performance.
-However as a beginner in this subject it is my goal of this project to simply maximize the lift to drag ratio.
+An airfoil is a 2D cross-section of a curved flight surface—most commonly a wing—designed to generate lift and allow a vehicle to interact with the air.
+Although seemingly simple, the question of how to design the curvature of this geometry for optimal lift-to-drag ratio presents an interesting optimization problem.
+Realistically, this problem is more complex, as maximizing lift-to-drag can negatively impact stability and speed performance.
+However, as a beginner in this subject, the goal of this project is simply to maximize the lift-to-drag ratio.

 ## Supporting Software